dshivnit/cyber-security-course/cyber-security-course/5.0 Programming/5.1 Programming Languages/Shells/PowerShell.md

 - Searching for content within a file
 	- `Get-ChildItem -Path 'C:\directory name' -Recurse | Select-String "STRING_TO_FIND"`

+- Searching for text within a file
+	- `Select-String` (kind of like grep)
+	- `Select-String -Path ".\sometextfile.txt" -Pattern "something in the file!"`
+		- Will return which line in the file that bit of text was found, if found
+	- Fully supports regex

+- Getting System and Network Information
+	- `Get-ComputerInfo`
+		- Returns a very comprehensive list of system information
+		- Remember this gets pulled as an object - so you'd be able to filter whatever you'd needed relatively quickly if you knew wtf you were doing
 - Enumeration
 	- Users
 		- `Get-LocalUser`